Do You Need Planning Permission for a Conservatory in the UK?

 It’s essential to consider the projections of the conservatory.
 Specifically, the structure should not extend forward beyond the principal or side elevation of the original house.
 This ensures that the conservatory does not protrude too far into the outdoor space.

 • Determining the size: Your garden measures 300 square metres.
-To comply with the permitted development criteria, the conservatory’s size should not exceed 150 square metres (50% of the total land area).
-In this case, you plan for a conservatory with a footprint of 120 square metres, well within the permissible limits.
+To comply with the permitted development criteria, the conservatory’s size should not exceed 150 square metres (more than half or 50%+ of the total land area).
+In this case, you plan for a footprint of 120 square metres, meaning the conservatory covers less than half the width of your garden and is well within the permissible limits.

-• Positioning considerations: Examining the layout of your house, you ensure that the conservatory does not extend beyond the principal or side elevation.
-By aligning it with the rear of the house, the conservatory integrates into the existing structure without projecting forward.
+• Positioning considerations: Examining the layout of your existing house, you ensure that the conservatory extends no further than the side or principal elevation i.e. the rear wall or roof.
+By aligning it with the rear wall of the house, the conservatory integrates into the existing structure without projecting further forward than the attached house.
+You will also need to ensure the maximum height of the conservatory does not exceed the tallest part of the existing property’s roof.

-By carefully sticking to these criteria, you can confidently proceed with your conservatory project, secure in the knowledge that it falls within the scope of permitted development rights.
+By carefully adhering to these criteria before the construction process begins, you can confidently proceed with your conservatory project, secure in the knowledge that it falls within the scope of permitted development rights.

 Remember, while these criteria provide a general guideline, individual circumstances may vary, and it’s advisable to seek professional advice or consult local planning authorities for a precise assessment tailored to your property.